Freedom of Information Act (FOIA) Information

 Freedom of Information Act (FOIA) requests to Bay County may be submitted by any of the following means:

-- Email FOIA Coordinator: email@example.com (Please include FOIA in the subject line of the email.)
+- Email FOIA Coordinator: firstname.lastname@example.org (Please include FOIA in the subject line of the email and your complete contact information in the subject of your email.)

 - In-Person/By U.S. Mail: Bay County FOIA Coordinator, 515 Center Avenue, Suite 402, Bay City, Michigan 48708.